Couple looking at their laptop in the kitchen with documents on the side

-How to claim on your health insurance
+How to claim on your health insurance in 2024

 You've invested in health insurance, and now you need to claim to access private medical treatment.
 How do you claim, and what can you expect from the process?
 Here's our guide to claiming on your health insurance.